twobeers75/TRANSECT/README.md

 2)	Subsequently, TRANSECT compares the resulting strata, one to the other, to identify differentially expressed genes
 3)	And finally, TRANSECT uses the results from the DE analysis to run functional annotation and enrichment analyses

-The outputs from TRANSECT are likewise grouped into 3 categories and returned in three folders
+The outputs from TRANSECT are likewise grouped into 3 categories and returned in three folders in the working directory from where the program is executed

 **01-Stratification**
 The stratification process produces 2 tables, and 3 plots.